Veteran Chinese Astronaut To Lead Fresh Crew To Space Station - UrduPoint

 Veteran Chinese Astronaut To Lead Fresh Crew To Space Station

-Jiuquan, (APP - UrduPoint / Pakistan Point News - 23rd Apr, 2025) China announced Wednesday that a veteran astronaut will lead two crew members on their first flight to the Tiangong space station, the latest milestone in the country's race to send a manned mission to the moon by 2030.
+Jiuquan, (APP - UrduPoint / Pakistan Point News - 23rd Apr, 2025) China announced on Wednesday that a veteran astronaut will lead two crew members on their first flight to the Tiangong space station, the latest milestone in its race to send a manned mission to the Moon by 2030.

 Speaking about Thursday's Shenzhou mission -- which will be his third -- Chen said he was "still very excited".

-"Every space journey is very unique, so I look forward to bringing in more experience and breakthroughs in the flight," said the mission commander.
+"Every space journey is very unique, so I look forward to bringing in more experience and breakthroughs in the flight," the mission commander said.

 Joining Chen will be two other male astronauts, Chen Zhongrui, a 40-year-old former air force pilot, and Wang Jie, a 35-year-old former space technology engineer.